projectriff/libfnbuildpack/README.md

-# `riff-buildpack`
+# `libfnbuildpack`

-The riff Buildpack provides support to riff Invoker Buildpacks.
+libfnbuildpack provides support to riff Invoker Buildpacks.

 ## License

-This buildpack is released under version 2.0 of the [Apache License](https://www.apache.org/licenses/LICENSE-2.0).
+This library is released under version 2.0 of the [Apache License](https://www.apache.org/licenses/LICENSE-2.0).